marcusoftnet/marcusoftnet.github.io/_posts/2011-03-09-kanbanboards-vititeln-har-or-else.md

 Here how it happened;

-- I contacted Brandon Satrom ([@brandonsatrom](http://twitter.com/brandonsatrom)) and asked if he had had the same problem when he did his screencasts.
+- I contacted ([Brandon Satrom](http://twitter.com/brandonsatrom)) and asked if he had had the same problem when he did his screen casts.
 - He experienced the same thing when he used Razor views.
-- So I contacted John Nelson ([@johncoder](http://twitter.com/johncoder)) who created the OpenID Portable Area in the first place.
+- So I contacted ([John Nelson](http://twitter.com/johncoder)) who created the OpenID Portable Area in the first place.
 - Aware of the problems he was just about to release a new version of the OpenId Portable Area.
 - Two days later it was on [NuGet.org](http://nuget.org/) and it contained support for Razor.